Garden City Early Learning Academy Gate Project

 Budget: $20,000

-A Bird In The Hand
+A Bird In The Hand |

 Collaborative with Anita Prentice.
-Displayed in the exhibit, Without Walls 2, a county-wide outdoor sculpture show in St. Lucie County.
+Displayed in the exhibit, Without Walls 2, WOW 2, a county-wide outdoor sculpture show

-Presented by St. Lucie County Art In Public Places and the St. Lucie County Cultural Affairs Council.
-Purchased by the City Of Fort Pierce.
+in St. Lucie County.
+Exhibit presented by St. Lucie County Art In Public Places and the St. Lucie County Cultural Affairs Council.

 Location: Historic Old City Hall, Avenue A and US 1, Fort Pierce